Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 380X should theoretically be just a bit better than the Radeon HD 6970 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 380X will be 4% quicker than the Radeon HD 6970 in general, due to its higher bandwidth. (explain)

-Texel RateThe Radeon R9 380X will be much (approximately 47%) faster with regards to texture filtering than the Radeon HD 6970. (explain)
+Texel RateThe Radeon R9 380X is a lot (about 47%) better at anisotropic filtering than the Radeon HD 6970. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon R9 380X is superior to the Radeon HD 6970, though only just barely. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R9 380X is a better choice, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison